Building Transparency and Trust in AI: How Grass’s Data Rollup Will Revolutionize Data Provenance

-At the same time, we’ve also spent the past few weeks reflecting on the current state of artificial intelligence.
-We’ve asked ourselves about the most pressing issues it faces, and as a prominent piece of AI infrastructure ourselves, what we can do to solve them.
+Over the past few weeks, we’ve been reflecting on the current state of artificial intelligence (AI).
+What are the most pressing issues it faces?
+As a prominent piece of AI infrastructure ourselves, what can we do to solve them?

-Our conclusion is that the biggest problem in AI right now is a lack of data transparency.
-One glance at the news will tell you why.
-Ask yourself, why would an AI model equate Elon Musk with Hitler?
-Or erase an entire ethnic group from world history?
+We’ve concluded that the biggest problem in AI right now is a lack of data transparency.
+One glance at the news is all it takes to understand this major challenge.
+Why did an algorithm recommend denying a woman an apartment without explaining how it came to that conclusion?
+Why did an image generator feature incorrect images of German WWII soldiers?
 Was it trained with bad data?
 Or worse, with good data selectively chosen to give bad answers?

 Allow us to explain.